 Many consumers also suggest tossing out the mouthpiece that comes with this model.
 We concur.
 It is pretty useless.
 Another consumer reported that the mother of pearl inlays on the buttons had fallen off during shipping.

-Consumers who are looking for a more reliable model and one that has a reputation for valve quality should check out the Allora MXPT 5801 black nickel pocket trumpet.
+Consumers who are looking for a more reliable model and one that has a reputation for valve quality should check out the Allora MXPT 5801.
 It costs more, but is a bestselling model.
-The trumpet by Allora has a lot more to offer in terms of sound and overall quality.
+The Allora 5801 has a lot more to offer in terms of sound and overall quality.

 Mendini Pocket Trumpet Review Conclusion and Rating

 Consumers who purchased the Mendini MPTL Brass Bb Pocket Trumpet gave it a rating of three and a half out of five stars for the included accessories, design, color options and warranty.
-We feel this is being generous.
-Two stars, max.
+We concur and give it a Musicaroo rating of 3.9 out of 5.